ibmresilient/resilient-community-apps/fn_exchange/README.md

 ---
 ## Function - Exchange Delete Emails
 Emails can be queried from a user's mailbox and deleted.
 These emails can be filtered based on fundamental attributes including the sender's email address, the location of the email's folder, the subject, the body, and if it contains attachments.
-A through search can be performed on the user's mailbox by tunneling subfolders, beginning and ending dates of emails received, sorting emails by recency, and limiting the number of emails obtained.
+A thorough search can be performed on the user's mailbox by tunneling subfolders, beginning and ending dates of emails received, sorting emails by recency, and limiting the number of emails obtained.
 Once these emails are selected, the user has an option to either permanently delete the emails or move them to the Trash folder.
 The email information retrieved form the mailbox is now stored in a data-table available under the Exchange incident tab.
 The ability to store information as artifacts is also retained.
 This can be turned on from within the postprocessing script of this workflow.

 <p align="center">
 <img src="./doc/screenshots/popup_delete_email.png" />